 Check our blog post The Next Generation of Web Apps to read more about Reactive Web Apps!

-- Create a screen that enables you to create new records, and update existing ones
+- Create a Screen to add and update records.

 Create a Reactive Web App

-In Service Studio, click New Application, choose Reactive Web App, and name it
+In Service Studio, click New Application and choose Reactive Web App.
+Click Next.

-Click Create Module to create a module and open it for editing.
+In the application properties screen, make sure Reactive Web App is selected in Choose module type.
+Click Create module to create the module and open it for editing.

 Create a database table from an Excel file